gtadajweski/code-final-project-02a32/_services/animal.md

 > Community service volunteers must be at least 18 years of age

 ### <a href="https://wolfsanctuarypa.org/wolf-sanctuary-pa-volunteer-program/" target="_blank">Wolf Sanctuary of PA</a>
-Reserve home to displaced wolves
+Forested reserve home to displaced wolves
 > Volunteers must be 18 and older

 # Join